stanleygomes/nodevader/README.md

 - NPM or Yarn? `npm`
 - Node version: v10.x
-- Linter: If You don't use [Gandalf Lint Node](https://github.com/SoftboxLab/gandalf-lint-node), you shall not pass;
+- Linter: If You don't use [Gandalf Lint Node](https://github.com/SoftboxLab/gandalf-lint-node), you shall not pass
-- Database driver: mysql, *for a while*
+- Persistence module: mysql, *for a while*
+- Migrations: Run on a container described in docker-compose file
+- Node Framework: Express
+- SQL Files decoder: Mustache
+- i18n: we have
+- Node servers: Nodemon (dev), PM2 (prd)
+- Test: Mocha & chai
+- Dates: use Moment.js
+- Docker compose and dockerfile attached running migrations e starting database and nodejs

 ### Project structure